Spring Flowering Bulbs

 Planting bulbs is also a great gardening idea for children, let them choose their bulbs as this gives them added interest and encouragement.
 They will be eager to plant them and see them start to grow.

 Let’s have a glorious show of spring flowering bulbs in our gardens, yards, pots and on balconies and windowsills.
 After a cold, dull winter nothing brightens the day more than a diverse, colourful variety of flowers.
-Gardeners always have to plan well ahead for each season in order to have a blooming beautiful outdoor space, but have a read here for other jobs to be doing in your garden this August.
+Gardeners always have to plan well ahead for each season in order to have a blooming beautiful outdoor space.

 If you’re of a mind to visit the Dutch Bulb Fields next spring, visit Dutch Bulbs Fields Keukenhoff for further information.